- Location: In Bavaria in Southern Germany

 - Nearest International Airport: Frankfurt International Airport

 The Romantic Road journey begins in Wurzburg, a Celt habitation dating back to 7th century BC.
-Predominantly a wine growing region this place is glorified by Prince Bishops Residenz Palace in Baroque architecture designed by architect Balthazar Neumann in the 18th century.
+Predominantly a wine-growing region this place is glorified by Prince Bishops Residenz Palace in Baroque architecture designed by architect Balthazar Neumann in the 18th century.
 This Place today is a UNESCO World Heritage Site.
 Another remarkable building is the Marienberg Fortress with immaculate carvings as seen in its Mainfrankische Museum.
-The Marktplatz dominated by Marienkapelle Church in Gothic architecture and the Falkenhaus tourist information center in Baroque pattern is truly majestic.
-While traveling along Romantic Road in Germany you could stay in the most magnificent hotels flamboyant with medieval architecture and period furniture.
-Hotel Wurzburger Hof in Warzburg, Hotel Gotisches Haus and Hotel Gerberhaus in Rottenburg, and Hotel Romantik Krone Inn and Berghotel Scholssanger Alp in Fussen are among the noteworthy places to put up during this journey.
+The Marktplatz dominated by Marienkapelle Church in Gothic architecture and the Falkenhaus tourist information center in the Baroque pattern is truly majestic.

-At the end of this memorable Romantic Road journey have wholesome food at the Bleckenau Mountain Restaurant.
+At the end of this memorable Romantic Road, a journey has wholesome food at the Bleckenau Mountain Restaurant.

 Romantic Road Accommodations